 Last Updated on

-List of Drugs Better Avoided in Pregnancy
+List of Drugs That Are Better Avoided in Pregnancy

 1. Antifungal Drugs

 Antihistamines are basically allergy medications which are given to control symptoms such as rash, breathing impairment and uncontrollable sneezing.
 Certain types of antihistamines contain active ingredients that could result in extreme reactions, especially in the third trimester.
 Additionally, antihistamines cause dryness, fainting and fatigue in pregnant women.
-If you suffer from hayfever or other allergies, consider alternatives such as ensuring clean and hygienic surroundings, breathing exercises and even salt water nasal sprays.
+If you suffer from hayfever or other allergies, consider alternatives such as ensuring clean and hygienic surroundings, breathing exercises and even saltwater nasal sprays.

 3. Herbal Remedies

-Antibiotics are indispensable against infections, but pregnant women should avoid certain kinds during the second and third trimesters.
+Antibiotics are indispensable against infections, but pregnant women should avoid certain antibiotics during the second and third trimesters.
 Several studies have shown that taking tetracycline and streptomycin could stain and discolour your baby’s milk teeth and even severely impact their bone growth.

 5. Substance Abuse